-A health care medical service initiated by a Doctor or provided by a health care professional, the diagnosis, treatment or consultation by a Doctor, or the transfer of medical data that requires the use of advanced communications technology other than phone or fax, including:
+A health care medical service initiated by a Doctor or provided by a health care professional, the diagnosis, treatment or consultation by a Doctor, or the transfer of medical data that requires the use of advanced communications technology:

 - Compressed digital interactive video, audio, or data transmission. - Clinical data transmission using computer imaging by way of still-image capture; and, - Other technology that facilitates access to healthcare services or medical specialty expertise.